Convergent Hahn Series and Tropical Geometry of Higher Rank: Rank two tropical hypersurfaces

 \begin{example} Consider the polynomial $f = ux_1x_2 + x_1 + x_2 + 1$, whose vanishing locus is a conic.
 The closure of its rank two tropical hypersurface is the union of ordinary polyhedra:

 We say a finite union of polyhedra is \emph{pure} if all its maximal polyhedra (with respect to inclusion) have the same dimension.
 This generalises a notion commonly used for polyhedral complexes; in fact, it is the same if applied to the polyhedral complex obtained by taking the common refinement of the finitely many given polyhedra.
-Observe that $\overline{\tropvariety_2(f)}$ is not pure, as the maximal polyhedra are all two-dimensional, except for the line segment $\SetOf{(0, \lambda; 0, \lambda)}{\lambda \in [-1,0]}$.
-This can be decomposed as the direct sum of support cells
+Observe that $\overline{\tropvariety_2(f)}$ is not pure, as the maximal polyhedra are all two-dimensional, except for the line segment